pprokopowicz/advent-of-code-2022/README.md

 # Advent of Code 2022

-My Rusrt project in which i try to solve [Advent of Code 2022](https://adventofcode.com/2022/) problems.
+My Rust project in which I try to solve [Advent of Code 2022](https://adventofcode.com/2022/) problems.

 ## Usage